-What am I looking for in the Democrat’s eventual nominee—and, if you’re interested in a change from the current administration–what are you looking for?
+What am I looking for in the Democrat’s eventual nominee—and what are you looking for?

 It’s those who say what this country should be